citysecs/CitySec/README.md

 ![citysec](CitySec_ColdNorth_Logo_no bg.png)

 CitySec covers all the local CitySec communities across Nordics and Baltics.
-Join the community & conversation here on CitySec Mattermost: [https://citysec.disobey.fi/](https://citysec.disobey.fi/)

 # CitySec groups